 The Group regularly reports detailed profit/loss statements with emphasis on operating revenue and EBITDA in functional operating segments to the Board of Directors.
 While the Group management uses both measures to analyze performance, the Group's strategy of profitable growth means that EBITDA is the prevailing measure of performance.
-Operating segments are reported in the consolidated financial statements by the emphasized measures as is presented to the Board of Directors.
+Operating segments are

-The operating units that form a natural reporting segment are specialized contractors and general contractors.
+The operating units through 2022 and for previous years have been specialized contractors and general contractors.